The Orlik-Solomon model for hypersurface arrangements: Logarithmic forms and the weight filtration

 \subsection{Logarithmic forms along hypersurface arrangements}

 In this paragraph we globalize the definitions of the logarithmic complex and the weight filtration.
-As in the local case, we determine the graded parts of the logarithmic complex and prove a comparison theorem.
-This generalizes the case of normal crossing divisors, studied by Deligne in \cite{delignehodge2}, 3.1.\\
+As in the local case, we determine the weight-graded parts of the logarithmic complex and prove a comparison theorem.
+This generalizes the case of normal crossing divisors, studied by Deligne in~\cite[3.1]{delignehodge2}.\\

-Let $X$ be a complex manifold and $L$ a hypersurface arrangement in $X$.
-A meromorphic form on $X$ is said to have \textbf{logarithmic poles along $L$} if it is locally a linear combination over $\C$ of forms of the type with $\eta$ holomorphic and the $f_i$'s local defining (linear) equations for the $L_i$'s.\\
+Let~$X$ be a complex manifold and~$L$ a hypersurface arrangement in~$X$.
+A meromorphic form on~$X$ is said to have \emph{logarithmic poles along~$L$} if it is locally a linear combination over~$\C$ of forms of the type